-What Can a Handyman Do in Van Wert, Ohio?
+What Can a Handyman Do Without a License in Van Wert, Ohio?

 In Ohio, most "handyman"/general home-repair work is not covered by a single statewide handyman license, but certain trades (electrical, plumbing, HVAC/refrigeration, hydronics) generally require a state-issued trade contractor license and local permits.
 Van Wert work will typically be regulated through (1) Ohio state trade licensing where applicable, and (2) local building permits/inspections through the City/County building department.
 A common Ohio misconception is that there is a statewide dollar-threshold handyman exemption—Ohio does not have a single statewide handyman threshold; instead, the line is drawn by whether you are performing work that falls into a state-licensed trade or work requiring permits.